coderefinery/train-the-trainer/content/collaborative-notes.md

 Screenshare it when necessary:

-- During breaks and other times, share the HackMD (including the notification about break, and when it ends).
+- During breaks and other times, share the collaborative document(including the notification about break, and when it ends).
 - It is nice if the arrangement allows some of the latest questions to be seen, so people are reminded to ask there.